dotnet-foundation/website/input/projects/why-join-wip.md

 ## Marketing and communications

 The more people who know about .NET, the better for the ecosystem.
 We work with Amazon, JetBrains, Microsoft, Progress, and other industry leaders to improve your project's exposure within the community at large.
-Your success is our success-we'd love to see you achieve the accolades you deserve!
+Your success is our success - we'd love to see you achieve the accolades you deserve!

 ## CLA management